evrardjp/hostconfig/README.md

 This runs on hosts periodically using ansible-pull.
 Don't bother, I won't accept any PR on this.

-To enroll your node, run the following as root:
+To enroll your node, run the following as root, after installing ansible and git.

 ```
 ansible-pull -U https://github.com/evrardjp/hostconfig.git --clean --purge